 Participation in the Click It or Ticket (CIOT) Mobilization in May.
-West Virginia's CIOT enforcement campaign will run from May 12 to June 4, 2017.
-Funds provided to the eight regional coordinators will be granted to law enforcement agencies based on a pre-developed enforcement plan coordinated by the coordinator, law enforcement agencies, and local law enforcement liaisons in each Coordinator's area, as well as the GHSP LEL.
-Enforcement activities will occur in each regional program area on a daily basis, during all daylight hours, with nighttime enforcement possible in some areas.
-Funds will be provided directly to the West Virginia State Police (WVSP) to be divided among the seven troop areas.
+West Virginia's CIOT enforcement campaign will run from May 21 - June 3, 2018.
+Funds provided to the eight regional coordinators will be granted to law enforcement agencies based on a pre-developed enforcement plan coordinated by the coordinator, law enforcement agencies, and local law enforcement liaisons in each region, as well as the GHSP LEL.
+Enforcement activities will occur daily in each region, during all daylight hours, with nighttime enforcement encouraged.
+Funds will be provided directly to the WVSP to be divided among the seven troop areas.
 The WVSP will be primarily responsible for patrolling roadways outside of the city and county jurisdictions and in rural areas where city and county law enforcement agencies are unable to participate due to low manpower departments.